venu0245/Linux/Cronjobs.md

  .vim /etc/deny
  .vim /etc/allow

-*same user on deny/allow file only perfered for allow file
+* same user on deny/allow file only perfered for allow file

 # To display the scheduled task name of the message on screen using <echo "message">>/dev/pts/0
  .tty
    /dev/pts/0

 # sleep 10
-* display the print message for to run a task
+* display the print message on screen

 # To create a script with (.extention) </cron.sh>